greendino2000/Robot-Arm/README.md

 | Claw open/close | `D` | D85 (open) / D150 (closed)* |
 | Claw joint | `E` | E90 |

-*It is important not to go outside the range provided for the claw, otherwise, it will break the servo*
+**It is important not to go outside the range provided for the claw, otherwise, it will break the servo.*

 ### Routines
+*The following routines come built-in with the arm's firmware.*

 | Routine Name | Identifier | Usage |  |
 | - | - | - | - |